JDempe/bootcamp-04-code-quiz/README.md

 - [Ian Lunn](https://github.com/IanLunn) created an awesome library called [Hover.css](https://twitter.com/davidmacd) that adds some plug and play css animation classes.
 I used this for some of the moving icons on my page.

+- [Coding Beauty](https://codingbeautydev.com/blog/javascript-check-if-string-contains-only-letters-and-numbers/) has a tutorial on how to check if a string contains only letters.
+This was used to confirm that the user entered only letters when they entered their initials.

 ### Collaborators

 On this project, there was no peer review.